OpenZWave/qt-openzwave/README.md

 * MQTT_PASSWORD - The password used to connect to the MQTT broker, if needed.
 * MQTT_CONNECT_TIMEOUT - The number of seconds to wait for the MQTT broker to become available before starting ozwdaemon.
 If a connection cannot be made before the timeout expires the container will exit.
 Defaults to 30 seconds.
 * USB_PATH - The pathname of the USB stick/serial device file in the container.
 This value must match the name of the device that was mapped from the host with the Docker `--device` option.
 Defaults to `/dev/ttyUSB0`.
 * OZW_NETWORK_KEY - The Network Key to secure communications with your devices (that are included Securely) - DO NOT LOSE THIS KEY OTHERWISE YOU WILL HAVE TO REINCLUDE YOUR SECURED DEVICES.
 Defaults to no network key (secure inclusion not possible).
+Alternatively, for increased security, a Docker secret named OZW_Network_Key can be supplied instead.
 * OZW_INSTANCE - Multiple Z-Wave networks can run concurrently by starting an individual container for each network.
 To distinguish the networks, set this enviroment variable to a unique value for each container instance.
 This affects the base topic that is published to the MQTT broker - `OpenZWave/<OZW_INSTANCE>/#`.
 Defaults to `1`.
 * OZW_CONFIG_DIR - Set the path inside the container that points to the Device Database.
 Most users should not need to modify this.
 Defaults to `/opt/ozw/config`.
 * OZW_USER_DIR - Change the path where Network Specific Cache/Config Files are stored.
 Most users should not need to modify this.
 Defaults to `/opt/ozw/config`.
 * OZW_AUTH_KEY - Remote management (ozw-admin) authorization key.
+Alternatively, for increased security, a Docker secret named OZW_Auth_Key can be supplied instead.
 * STOP_ON_FAILURE - If true, ozwdaemon will exit when it detects any failure, such as the inability to connect to the MQTT broker, or open the Z-Wave Controller.
 Valid values are `true` or `false`.
 Defaults to `true`.
 * MQTT_TLS - If true, ozwdaemon will connect with TLS encryption to the MQTT broker.
 Valid values are `true` or `false`.
 Defaults to `false`.